 This will ultimately depend on the catheter French size (or diameter) and how much urine you need to release.
 Typically, a few seconds to a minute is the average time.

 5. How will I know when the catheter is in my bladder?

 Typically, once the urinary catheter has entered your bladder, urine should begin to flow out of the catheter, which will continue until your bladder is fully empty.

 6. When can I remove my intermittent catheter?

 You can remove the intermittent catheter once the flow of urine has stopped.

 7. How often should I use a catheter?

 This will depend entirely upon your individual health needs.
 Speak to your prescribing doctor if you’re unsure.

 8. Are there complications involved in using a catheter?

 Disclaimer: Please note that this is intended to provide a general understanding of urinary catheters.
-It should not be used in place of a visit, call, or consultation with a physician or other health care provider.
+It is not medical advice.
+Do not use this information in place of a consultation with a qualified healthcare professional.